meinicke/meinicke.github.io/_includes/README.md

 JDK 7 is required.

 Build
 -----

 Import the project into eclipse.

-If it does not build automatically, right-click on the build.xml \ run as \ Ant BUild The build process has to be run with JDK 7, JRE will not work.
+If it does not build automatically, right-click on the build.xml "\run as\Ant Build" The build process has to be run with JDK 7, JRE will not work.

 JPF options
 -----------